mayurah/mayurah/README.md

 ### Hi there 👋 This is Mayur Pipaliya.

+At heart, I am a `hands-on builder` and `engineering practitioner`.

+I enjoy driving innovation, engineering excellence, and designing scalable architectures.

+Working on a most complex engineering problems gives me immense satisfaction; especially in space of fundamentals (availability, reliability, performance, and scalability), developer velocity (CD/CI, modern canary, and real user telemetry-based testing) and designing fault-tolerant, highly-available and low-latency control plane architectures.

 I am a `situational servant leader` who is always curious, learning from everyone, and executing!

-Over the last 19+ years, I have formed and led teams of various sizes (from 1 to 180+) and shapes, including product and engineering teams, engineering-only teams, forward-deployed customer engineering teams, and small but mighty groups of 8–10 delivering marvels.
+Over the last 20 years, I have served 2K+ engineering team while directly formed and led teams of various sizes (from 1 to 200+) and shapes, including product and engineering teams, engineering-only teams, forward-deployed customer engineering teams, and small but mighty groups of 8–10 delivering marvels.

 ## 🌟 My Core Beliefs